jniedzie/SVJanalysis_wiki/Pre-selection.md

                         Number of worker nodes (default=4)
 ```

-You can see an example in `runMakePreSelection.sh`.
+You can find an example in `runMakePreSelection.sh`.